 When we went to Kingston’s booth at CES 2015 last month, we got a chance to check out a ton of new memory products including new memory, SSDs, memory cards and flash drives.
 Along with their plethora of memory products, Kingston is also pumping up their peripherals lineup with a new gaming headset and some upcoming gaming mousepads as well.

 Today we’ll be reviewing their new gaming headset, the Kingston Cloud II Pro Gaming Headset.
 Now the first generation Kingston HyperX Cloud headset was a pretty good headset.
-Although we only got to test the headset at various events, we were fairly impressed with it as it not only sounded very good, but [...]
+Although we only got to test the headset at various events, we were fairly impressed with it as it not only [...]

 Back in late 2012, we rounded up a total of thirteen memory cards from a number of memory card vendors and put them to the test in both synthetic and real world applications.
 At the time, we tested both SD and CF cards from various vendors to find out which of the cards performed the best, which of the cards provided best value, and at which point do returns begin to diminish in the real world.
 Ever since we published that article, many of you have asked us for an update which is already in the works pending a couple more samples from various memory card vendors.

-Now one type of memory card we’ve never addressed is the [...]
+Now one type of memory card we’ve never [...]

 For CES 2015, Kingston showed off several new SSDs including the Marvell Altaplus powered HyperX Predator M.2 PCIe SSD, which we first covered back at Computex last year.

 Spec wise, the HyperX Predator SSD hasn’t really changed much.
 It’s still based on the Marvell 88SS9293 Altaplus controller, it’ll use Toshiba’s 2nd generation 19nm toggle mode MLC, and it’s still very very fast.
-Performance is expected to clock in at ~1,400/~1,000 MB/s sequential reads/writes and ~100K+/~100K+ 4K random read/write IOPS via PCIe Gen 2 x4, but Kingston says they’re still working on tuning the drive for better performance.
-Currently the drive is only [...]
+Performance is expected to clock in at ~1,400/~1,000 MB/s sequential reads/writes and ~100K+/~100K+ 4K random read/write IOPS via PCIe Gen 2 x4, but Kingston says they’re still working on tuning the drive for better performance. [...]

 If you’re reading this article, you’re probably pretty familiar with Kingston Technology and what they do.
 After all, we’ve reviewed quite a bit of Kingston products over the years.